Smoking and Respiratory Diseases

 or health problems.
 If you have any symptoms of lung disease, see your healthcare

 provider as soon as possible.

 How dangerous is secondhand smoke?

 Secondhand smoke is smoke that is exhaled by smokers and smoke emitted from the burning

 end of a lit cigarette, cigar, or pipe.
 It causes more than 7,000 lung cancer deaths

-each year in persons who do not smoke.
+each year in people who don’t smoke.
 It can also lead to lung conditions and heart

 disease.
-Symptoms associated with exposure to secondhand smoke may include:
+Symptoms linked to secondhand smoke exposure may include:

 Chest discomfort or pain